scottkleinman/graduate-program/README.md

 - Uses Page.js for client-side routing
 - Clean URLs (e.g., `/graduate-program/about`)
-- Legacy redirects for backwards compatibility
+- Legacy redirects for backwards compatibility (may not work due to rapid development, but it should work once the links are checked)
 - Browser history support

 ### 4. Features